graphql/graphql-spec/Section 2 -- Language.md

 **Input Object**

-Input object literals are un-ordered lists of keyed input values wrapped in curly-braces `{ }`.
+Input object literals are unordered lists of keyed input values wrapped in curly-braces `{ }`.
 The values of an object literal may be any input value literal or variable (ex. `{ name: "Hello world", score: 1.0 }`).
 We refer to literal representation of input objects as "object literals."